tytusdb/tytusx/README.md

-# tytusX
+# TytusX
-JavaScript Native XML Database with query languages XPath and XQuery
+Open Source Native XML Database with Query Languages XPath and XQuery in JavaScript